BTurkowyd/northwind-data-vault-platform/README.md

   - [OpenTofu (optional, but recommended)](https://opentofu.org/)
 - [dbt CLI](https://docs.getdbt.com/) - this will be installed via `pipenv` in one of the next steps
 - A working AWS account with sufficient permissions (IAM, VPC, Glue, RDS, etc.)
+- A working Snowflake account (for data warehousing)

 🧭 **Region:** This project is configured for the `eu-central-1` region by default.
 🏗️ **Environment:** All Terraform modules are structured per environment (e.g., `dev`, `prod`), and the working example uses `dev`.